shubhi704/MD5/README.md

     C = 32'h98badcfe
     D = 32'h10325476

-In this step we also need to chunk padded Msg signal into 16 32-bit words and each 32 bit words must be converted into little endian form.
+In this step, we also need to chunk padded Msg signal into 16 32-bit words and each 32-bit word must be converted into little-endian form.

     For Example: